News from our work

 Completed: Solar milk cooling for a Maasai community in Kenya

-Milk cooling using solar energy: a new pilot project that we will implement thanks to the support of Energiebauern GmbH.
+Cooling milk using solar energy: a new pilot project that we will realize thanks to the support of Energiebauern GmbH.
 To improve their income, the Maasai community in Oloo Oishobor proposed to bypass the middlemen for the milk produced.
 For this purpose, the milk must first be collected and stored in a refrigeration plant before being transported to the market.

 September 2021